 Rhinoplasty can also alleviate difficulties with breathing, such as the correction of a deviated septum.
 If the procedure is deemed medically necessary, rhinoplasty operations can sometimes be covered by insurance.
 We can help facilitate this process.

-Wake Forest Baptist's surgeons know that one nose does not fit all.
+Wake Forest Baptist Health's surgeons know that one nose does not fit all.
 We work individually with each patient to recommend the best treatment options.

 Rhinoplasty: What to Expect